 Adopting practices of innovative tech companies is a strong theme in both papers.
 After all, modern software companies have to develop and deliver quickly to stay competitive.
 As a rapidly growing and competitive SaaS organization ourselves, we know first-hand that successful software companies must develop best practices in the following three categories: software development, project management, and people management.

-In this article, we’ll discuss how the GitKraken suite of tools empower government and military organizations to implement best practices for DevSecOps.
+In this article, we’ll discuss how the GitKraken Suite of legendary developer tools empower government and military organizations to implement best practices for DevSecOps.

 DevOps vs DevSecOps